mjawwad19/MKS21X-FinalProject/README.md

 - use help if in trouble for examples on how to use each mode
   - note, the separation is based by *tabbing* instead of generic every white space
 - use exit to escape the program, and exit mode to choose another mode.
-  - note, some modes allow the saving of the previous answer to keep working with.
+  - note, some modes (specifically PEMDAS, mean, median, and the polynomial operations) allow the saving of the previous answer to keep working with.
 When you exit a mode, this is lost!

 **Development Log:**